Job opportunities at East Staffordshire Borough Council (ESBC) are all advertised through the WMJobs website.

-Completing an Application Form - Guidance Notes
+Application Form - Guidance Notes

-When completing an application form, make sure that you complete all sections of the application form as clearly and fully as possible.
+- Make sure that you complete all sections of the application form as clearly and fully as possible.

-You will need to tell us what relevant experience, skills and abilities you have, whether you have gained these during current or previous employment, voluntary work, at home, through social interests and hobbies or gained through academic achievement (including school and college).
+- Tell us what relevant experience, skills and abilities you have, whether you have gained these during current or previous employment, voluntary work, at home, through social interests and hobbies or gained through academic achievement (including school and college).

 - Up to two additional sides of paper provide sufficient information for the shortlisting panel to consider your application.

-The decision to shortlist you for interview will be based on the information you provide on the application form.
+- The decision to shortlist you for interview will be based on the information you provide on the application form.

 - Your referees should know you sufficiently well to confirm the information you have given and comment on your ability to do the job.
-Please state in which capacity you know them.

-When completed, read through your application form very carefully, checking for errors or omissions.
+- When completed, read through your application form very carefully, checking for errors or omissions.

 Employment of Related Persons